boshyxd/robloxstudio-mcp/studio-plugin/INSTALLATION.md

 - 🏠 **Local-only**: All communication stays on your machine
 - 🚫 **No external servers**: Plugin only talks to localhost
-- 👁️ **Read-only access**: Plugin extracts data but never modifies your place
+- 👁️ **Full Studio access**: Plugin can read and modify your project via AI commands
 - 🔐 **No data collection**: Your projects remain private

 ## 🛠️ Advanced Usage